lorint/Week-6/README.md

 Pick one of three projects!
 ==========================
 You can build one of these:
-  - Car Rental (includes hierarchy, woooo!)
+  - Car Rental (includes hierarchy via a self-referencing model, woooo!)
-  - Banking
+  - Banking (perhaps the simplest of the three)
-  - Medical
+  - Medical (tracks doctor's appointments and prescriptions)

 To get started
 ==============